hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 On some occasions, your best option is to start tweaking SQL queries.
 And that is the fun part that we will deal with in the rest of this article.

-__TODO__: continue readability edits here
 ### Our toy dataset
 Throughout this article, we will be using a toy dataset with data for a fictitious website.
 We have tables of `users`, `posts`, `comments`, and `visits`.
 The data are pseudo-randomly generated (see [this repository](https://github.com/hrubanj/database-playground)).
-The tables are not very large, but they are large enough to demonstrate most techniques we will discuss.
+The tables are small, but they are large enough to show most techniques we will discuss.

 ### Horses for courses (OLAP vs. OLTP)
 Are you working with the right type of database?
-Even though, you can just copy-paste most of your Postgres queries and run them in Snowflake, these databases are useful for entirely different purposes.
+You can copy-paste most of your Postgres queries and run them in Snowflake.
+Yet these databases are useful for different purposes.
-While Postgres is optimized for quickly fetching individual rows, Snowflake shows its strength on large data aggregations.
+Postgres optimizes for fetching individual rows quickly.
+Snowflake shows its strength on large data aggregations.
-On the flipside, you probably shouldn't build a data lake on Postgres, and you should definitely avoid using Snowflake for low-latency applications.
+On the flipside, you shouldn't build a data lake on Postgres.
+And you should definitely avoid using Snowflake for low-latency applications.
-I used to joke that every query takes a couple of seconds in Snowflake—no matter whether you are retrieving one row or performing an aggregation over millions of rows.
+I used to joke that every query takes a couple of seconds in Snowflake.
+No matter whether you are retrieving one row or aggregating millions of rows.
 Of course, it works up to a point, once you get to really large table, even Snowflake queries take minutes or hours.
-More generally, Postgres is an online transactional processing (OLTP) database, and Snowflake is an online analytics processing (OLAP) database.
+Postgres belongs to a family of online transactional processing (OLTP) databases.
+Snowflake, on the other hand, is an online analytics processing (OLAP) database.
 Use OLTP if you need low latency, and OLAP if you need heavy aggregations.

 A typical OLTP query might look something like this: